jp3tty/stock-analysis/README.md

 Having minimal experience with VBA not knowing where to activate worksheets and place variable callouts.

 # Results
+The ticker performance per year performance remained unchanged between the original code and the refactored code.
+The code efficiency is greatly improved however in the refactored code.

 @ IMAGE OF PERFORMACE OF ORIGINAL CODE
 @ IMAGE OF PERFORMACE OF MODIFIED CODE